WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 simply composed using Typst and FFmpeg cannot be sufficient for a real animation engine.

 There is one engine, #elink("https://github.com/jkjkil4/JAnim")[JAnim], that actually uses Typst.
-It doesn't use typst to render each frame, but to envoke Typst at runtime for elements (text, arbitrary shapes and graphs, and math formulas) that can be used by the engine.
+It doesn't use Typst to render each frame, but to invoke Typst at runtime for elements (text, arbitrary shapes and graphs, and math formulas) that can be used by the engine.